TheAlgorithms/Python/CONTRIBUTING.md

       return a + b
   ```

   Instructions on how to install mypy can be found [here](https://github.com/python/mypy).
-Please use the command `mypy . --ignore-missing-imports` to test all files or `mypy path_to_file.py --ignore-missing-imports` to test one specific file.
+Please use the command `mypy --ignore-missing-imports .` to test all files or `mypy --ignore-missing-imports path/to/file.py` to test a specific file.

 - [__List comprehensions and generators__](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) are preferred over the use of `lambda`, `map`, `filter`, `reduce` but the important thing is to demonstrate the power of Python in code that is easy to read and maintain.